techidaily/site-win11-tips/source/_posts/an-insight-into-hardware-allocated-memory-in-windows.md

 ### 1\.
 Update Your Drivers

- Outdated or corrupt[computer drivers](https://www.makeuseof.com/computer-drivers-what-are-they-why-should-you-update/) will increase the amount of memory Windows reserves to keep your hardware devices running smoothly.
+ Outdated or corrupt [computer drivers](https://www.makeuseof.com/computer-drivers-what-are-they-why-should-you-update/) will increase the amount of memory Windows reserves to keep your hardware devices running smoothly.
 Updating the drivers, especially the GPU drivers, might help Windows reduce the amount of reserved memory.

  Additionally, it might help to disable drivers for devices that you no longer use, as Windows will keep managing them.
 Launch Device Manager, go through the list, then locate any unneeded drivers.
 Click them and select**Disable device** .